rippedpiracy/docs/Consoles/Homebrew.md

 [**ConsoleMods**](https://consolemods.org/) - Community-driven Wiki dedicated for Modding.
 However, it doesn't include guides for the latest Consoles.

+[**Romhacking**](https://www.romhacking.net/) - Home to classic Video Game modifications, fan translations, console homebrew, utilities, and learning resources.
+Has a Forum and a Wiki.

 ### Nintendo

 [**NH Switch Guide**](https://nh-server.github.io/switch-guide/) - A Nintendo Switch guide.
 You may consider checking out the [GBATemp thread](https://gbatemp.net/threads/the-ultimate-list-of-mods-to-enter-rcm.502145/) to see other alternatives to enter RCM without soldering, but it is recommended to buy an RCM Jig.